Herobear and the Kid

 Herobear and the Kid is a monthly comic book.
 It won the Eisner Award for "Best Title for Younger Readers/Best Comics Publication for a Younger Audience" in both 2002 and 2003.
 Volume One consisted of six issues which were then collected in one softcover volume as well as a limited edition hardcover volume.

 A second series, Herobear and the Kid: Saving Time, was published in 2014 to positive reviews.

 Plot summary

 Tyler's life is changed when he inherits a toy bear and a broken pocket watch.
+These items gave him a feeling.
+A friend, someone who will understand him during hard times.